Criminal Defense

 What This May Involve

-• Review of charges and evidence
+• Review charges and evidence

-• Legal research and case analysis
+• Research and case analysis

-• Motion practice and legal challenges
+• Motions and legal challenges

-• Trial preparation and representation when necessary
+• Trial when needed

 Common Steps in a Case